ModECI/MDF/examples/PyTorch/README.md

 then be able to be converted to their MDF representation automatically.
 Below are several working examples of this functionality.

-To perform an PyTorch to MDF conversion, provide a PyTorch model as an input to the [pytorch_to_mdf()](https://mdf.readthedocs.io/en/latest/api/_autosummary/modeci_mdf.interfaces.pytorch.importer.pytorch_to_mdf.html#modeci_mdf.interfaces.pytorch.importer.pytorch_to_mdf) function which is available in [importer.py](/src/modeci_mdf/interfaces/pytorch/importer.py).
+To perform a PyTorch to MDF conversion, provide a PyTorch model as an input to the [pytorch_to_mdf()](https://mdf.readthedocs.io/en/latest/api/_autosummary/modeci_mdf.interfaces.pytorch.importer.pytorch_to_mdf.html#modeci_mdf.interfaces.pytorch.importer.pytorch_to_mdf) function which is available in [importer.py](/src/modeci_mdf/interfaces/pytorch/importer.py).
 The output of `pytorch_to_mdf()` is an MDF model.

 ```